mipearson/slingshot/README.md

 ## TODO

 * Turn into a Rack-mountable gem.
-* Re-add bundler (removed as bundler would then get confused on 'bundle install' in the script)
 * Add GET / to show a form to fill in deployment parameters.